 I know a fellow who, while traveling in the Sahara Desert, drank so much bottled water at the encouragement of his guide that he made himself quite ill.
 That night he had a severe headache, suffered from fatigue, nausea, vomiting and had to urinate frequently.
 He was up all night.
 He munched on potato chips in an attempt to boost his low levels of sodium.
-Come morning he ate a couple of bananas for the potassium hit.
-The water, consumed despite not being thirsty, had seriously diluted his body's electrolyte.
+Come morning he ate a couple of bananas for the potassium.
+The water, consumed despite not being thirsty, appeared to have seriously diluted his body's electrolyte.

 Long distance runners have been known to force themselves to drink despite not feeling thirsty and a very small number have died as a result.
 It's rare but it happens.

 |Yes, it can get hot enough to fry an egg!|

 Well, it can be done but it is a bit of a magic trick.
 You've got to know how to pull this one off.
 It is not as easy as simply breaking an egg on a hot surface.
 The hot surface will quickly cool and the egg itself will supply the insulation needed to keep the surface from regaining its original temperature.

 The Alberta Egg Producers say that egg whites begins to ease into an opaque state at 62°C (144°F).
 Yolks needs a bit higher temperature: 65°C.